-The Finance & Accounting for Lawyers textbook is published by Business Valuation Resources and the workbook is available directly from Professor Brinig on his website.
+The Finance & Accounting for Lawyers textbook is published by Business Valuation Resources and the both the textbook and workbook are available from Business Valuation Resources.
 For more details about the course, contact Business Valuation Resources or Professor Brian Brinig.

 About the Author